Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

-When even these strategies fall short, people with upper-limb impairments may resort to shared control solutions~\cite{ahmetovic2025shared,cimolino2021role}.
-Shared control provides accessibility by delegating some of the game actions to another player~\cite{cimolino2021role,martinez2024playing,dalgleish2023can}.
-The person receiving support is called \textit{pilot}, while the other player is the \textit{copilot}~\cite{xboxControllerAssist}.
-When the pilot is supported by a \textit{human copilot}, shared control is referred to as \textit{human cooperation}; when there is a \textit{software copilot}, as \textit{partial automation}~\cite{ahmetovic2025shared}.
+These techniques can also be combined, but can still fall short.
+In these cases, people with upper-limb impairments may resort to shared control solutions~\cite{motahar2022review, zhou2024coplayingvr, bhardwaj2025metatwin, ahmetovic2026shared,cimolino2021role}, delegating some game actions to another player~\cite{cimolino2021role,martinez2024playing,dalgleish2023can}.
+The supported player is the \textit{pilot}, while the assisting player is the \textit{copilot}~\cite{xboxControllerAssist}.
+When the pilot is supported by a \textit{human copilot}, shared control is referred to as \textit{human cooperation}; when there is a \textit{software copilot}, as \textit{partial automation}~\cite{ahmetovic2026shared}.